 - 9.40 The availability of car parking can have a significant effect on people's choice of transport.
 It is important to ensure that parking provision in new developments is designed to meet expected demand whilst making the most efficient use of land and maintaining the principles of sustainable development. - 9.41 Given the rural nature of the district and the limited availability of public transport in parts of the district, it is considered inappropriate to under-provide for parking.
 Insufficient parking associated with new development can lead to inappropriate parking on streets and verges creating highway safety problems and unsightly environments. - 9.42 The promotion of cycling as a travel opportunity is part of the drive to promote alternatives to the private car and encourage more sustainable means of travel.
-Therefore improvements to the provision, safety, convenience and general environment for cycling by ensuring that the needs of cyclists are fully taken into account in the development process.
+Therefore the needs of cyclists should be fully taken into account in the development process through improvements to the provision, safety, convenience and general environment for cycling.
 To help promote cycle use the amount of good quality cycle parking needs to be increased.
 It is important therefore that secure cycle parking is provided as an integral part of new development.